American Gangster (film): Accolades

 American Gangster earned various awards and nominations, in categories ranging from recognition of the film itself to its screenplay and music, to the performances of Ruby Dee and Denzel Washington.
 Prior to the film's release, it was observed as a candidate for the Academy Awards based on its style and the performances of its actors, including the possibility of an Academy Award for Best Director for Ridley Scott.

 The film was recognized as a candidate for best film by the National Association for the Advancement of Colored People and the Broadcast Film Critics Association.
 In addition, the film was included on 54 reviewer lists of the ten best films of 2007, three of them at the top spot.
 Among the lists ranking American Gangster as one of the best of the year were those of The Miami Herald, Rolling Stone and the Associated Press.

+The novelisation, by Max Allan Collins won a Scribe Award for Best Adapted Novel in 2008.